akutschi/ansible-ssh/README.md

 [![CI](https://github.com/akutschi/ansible_ssh_hardening/actions/workflows/ci.yml/badge.svg)](https://github.com/akutschi/ansible_ssh_hardening/actions/workflows/ci.yml)

-This is a very simple role to configure SSH.
+This is a very simple role to configure SSH and [fail2ban](https://en.wikipedia.org/wiki/Fail2ban).
 Root access is enabled but permitted with key only.
 Password logins are for all users disabled.